 - We need to get rid of plastic

 In addition to climate change, oceans are filled with plastic.
 Rivers wash plastic into the oceans.
-It gets stuck in coral reef and fish’ stomachs.
-And it ends up in our stomachs, not only making the fish ill and dying, but maybe us as well?
+It gets stuck in coral and in fish’ stomachs.
+It ends up in our stomachs, not only making the fish ill and dying, but maybe us as well?

 After the Blue Planet documentary and iconic people standing up for the oceans, plastic is on the global agenda.
-There are beach clean-ups out there, some went even viral on social media.
+There are beach clean-ups, some went even viral on social media.
 I joined Trash Heroes in Cambodia and talked to the girls of Mimic Ocean in Indonesia.
 They are inspiring, motivated and here to change!
 Please join them whenever and wherever you can.

 But we need more, we need plastic bans all over the world, and they have to be more ambitious, controllable and forcible.
 We need the industry to change, to reduce plastic packages, and we need us to reduce plastic consumption.